carpentries/instructor-training/episodes/11-practice-teaching.md

 it is OK to remind yourself:

 - The feedback is not personal.
 In many cases, feedback says more about the person giving it than the person receiving it.
 - There are always positives along with the negatives.
-Save your favorites to review regularly!
+Save your favourites to review regularly!

 :::::::::::::::::::::::::::::::::::::::  challenge